wanderer6994/OpenDiscordHaxx/README.md

 # How to set it up
 First you must find the directory containg 'OpenDHBackend.exe' (in releases that's Backend).<br>
 In this directory you create a file called Tokens.txt, which is where you put your tokens.<br>
+Optionally you can also enable gateway clients by going to Config.json, which will give u more responsive bots.<br>
 Then to start it up open OpenDHBackend.exe.<br><br>

 Next find index.html (Frontend in releases), and open it in your preferred browser.<br><br>